ArjNil/portfolio/README.md

-## Nilvia Arjona
-# Data Analyst

 ###### About me
-I am a chocolate lover and a self learned data analyst, in that order; It incorporates  organization and  problem solving which I am passionate about,
+I am a chocolate lover and a self learned data analyst, in that order; It incorporates  organization and  problem solving which I am passionate about.
 I have interest in data science, cloud computing and machine learning.
 When I am not growing or learning new skills I am reading, watching games and looking for handmade ceramic courses.

 Focus on Power BI, Python, Excel & SQL
 Here are some of my projects
 Hope you dig in!

+ ### Nashville Housing
+1. Cleaning, dealing with null values, string formatting, subqueries, etc.
+2. Queries: using reusabel queries.

+#### Resurces used
+DBeaver version 22.02
+MySQL

 You can use the [editor on GitHub](https://github.com/ArjNil/portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.